aadim112/aadim112/README.md

 ## 👋 ABOUT ME

-I am a student at **Dr. D. Y. Patil Institute of Engineering, Management And Research.**👨‍🎓
+I am a student at **Dr. D. Y. Patil Institute of Engineering, Management And Research**👨‍🎓
 - 🚧 You will always find me working on projects
 - 🐍 Currently Learning Python at an Advanced Level
 - 🧠 Have Good Knowledge of **Flask | HTML | CSS | Python | JS**